-This page contains 2020/2021 official WAEC and JAMB subject combination (admission requirements) for Cooperative Economics and Management, including the List of Nigeria Universities Offering this Course, A level requirements and much more
+This page contains the 2023 WAEC and JAMB subject combination (admission requirements) for Cooperative Economics and Management Degree, including the list of Nigerian universities offering this course, A level requirements and much more

 |Course||Cooperative Economics and Management|

 |Duration||3 – 4 Years|

 |Related courses||Cooperative Economics and Management related courses|

 Is Cooperative Economics and Management a good course in Nigeria?

 Absolutely.
 Cooperative Economics and Management is one of the newest degrees in Nigeria with plenty of job roles you can explore.
 You are not limited to any specific career field.
 Cooperative Economics and Management salary depends on where you work, different employees have different salary packages.

 The salary range for Cooperative Economics graduates in Nigeria is between 90k to 450k per month.
 Banks, insurance companies, auditing companies, Cooperative Economics and Management companies and higher institutions are the top employers of this degree.